mtask/mtask.github.io/_posts/2020-04-18-nginx-client-certs.md

-## Validate access in NGINX
+## Validate access in Nginx

-Sometimes you may want to do further validation already on the NGINX server and minimize requests that are forwarded to backend service.
+Sometimes you may want to do further validation already on the Nginx server and minimize requests that are forwarded to backend service.
 Another reason could be that your backend service doesn't need to be aware of client certificates.

-I will show few examples of how you can allow only specific certificates, or certificates from a specific issuer, with NGINX's configuration.
+I will show few examples of how you can allow only specific certificates, or certificates from a specific issuer, with Nginx's configuration.

 ### Allow specific certificates only

-We can use *if* statements in NGINX to allow only few specific certificates.
+We can use *if* statements in Nginx to allow only few specific certificates.
 However, read [this](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/) before you start to play around with if statements.

 ```
 server{